Gambling vs. Speculating

 Low probability games are usually bad bets.
 Like Lotto and Powerball where the expected outcome is to lose everything — anything — you bet.

-However, a game can be low probability and positive expected outcome at the same time.
+However, a game can be both low probability and positive expected outcome at the same time.

 How?
 This can happen if the money at risk is very small, the prize is very big and the odds to win are just high enough.